Vizioz/Swagger-MCP/README.md

 ## Setting Up Your New Project

-To let the Agent know which end point you are trying to use, you can either prompt it, or you can store it in a configuration file:

-### Using a Configuration File

-You can create a `.swagger-mcp` file in the root of your project with the following structure:
+First ask the agent to get the Swagger file, make sure you give it the URL for the swagger file, or at least a way to find it for you, this will download the file and save it locally with a hashed filename, this filename will automatically be added to a `.swagger-mcp` settings file in the root of your current solution.

+## Auto generated .swagger-mcp config file

 ```
-SWAGGER_URL = UrlToSwaggerEndpoint
+SWAGGER_FILENAME = TheFilenameOfTheLocallyStoredSwaggerFile
 ```

 This simple configuration file associates your current project with a specific Swagger API, we may use it to store more details in the future.